AlinaGallardo/Emtech-Final-Project/README.md

-#EmTech Final Project
+# EmTech Final Project

-Final project of Fundamentals of Programming with Python.
+## Final project of Fundamentals of Programming with Python.

-This file contains in detail the final work to obtain the accreditation in data analysis with Python.
+This file contains in detail the final work to obtain an accreditation in Data Analysis with Python.